 The bill amends Section 14-1-6 of the General Laws in Chapter 14-1, which pertains to proceedings in Family Court, to extend the jurisdiction of the court over children in state care from age 21 to age 26.
-It allows for continued legal supervision and care for young adults who were in foster care on their 18th birthday and who either meet certain criteria, such as being wayward, delinquent, dependent, neglected, or abused, or who were reunified prior to their 18th birthday and whose reunification was not successful.
+It allows for continued legal supervision and care for young adults who were in foster care on their 18th birthday, as well as for former foster children who were reunified prior to their 18th birthday and whose reunification was not successful, provided they meet certain criteria.
+The bill also introduces provisions for children who are wayward, delinquent, dependent, neglected, or abused, ensuring that transition plans are developed in consultation with the child and approved by the court before the child turns 26.

 Statutes affected: 5345: 14-1-6, 40-11-12.5